samuel1/audio_mode/README.md

 ## Usage
 First check your configuration, try [realtimeconfigquickscan](https://github.com/raboof/realtimeconfigquickscan), and follow through what it says

-If you'd like/need to edit this script, then see http://wiki.linuxaudio.org/wiki/system_configuration for excellent information.
+If you'd like/need to edit audio_mode, then see http://wiki.linuxaudio.org/wiki/system_configuration for excellent information.
 Though I hope this script can get you a long way to one-click x-run freeness

 To make use of the script, download it, then maybe run `chmod u+x audio_mode.sh`.
 This will make it clickable and runnable with `./audio_mode.sh`